-Students who do not qualify to submit an adult or parent petition should read the requirements carefully before attempting to petition as an emancipated minor.
+Students who do not qualify to submit an adult or parent petition should read the requirements carefully before attempting to petition as an "emancipated minor" (see definition below).

 Proving emancipation is extremely rare, and is virtually impossible for most undergraduate students.

 What Is Emancipation?